loick111/argocd-operator/docs/reference/argocd.md

 Version | *(recent Argo CD version)* | The tag to use with the Notifications container image.
 Resources | [Empty] | The container compute resources.
 LogLevel | info | The log level to be used by the ArgoCD Application Controller component.
 Valid options are debug, info, error, and warn.
+Labels | [Empty] | Custom labels to be applied to the notifications controller pods.
+Annotations | [Empty] | Custom annotations to be applied to the notifications controller pods.

 ### Notifications Controller Example